University Policies

 For the purpose of this policy, the term below has the following definition:

-A spouse, domestic partner, parent, child, sibling, grandparent, grandchild (as well as in-laws and step parent, child, sibling, grandchild), guardian and ward or member of one’s household.
+A spouse, domestic partner, parent, child, sibling, grandparent, grandchild (as well as in-laws and step-parent, child, sibling, grandchild), guardian and ward or member of one’s household.

 5.0 Responsibilities

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
-University supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.

-University Human Resources: Provide guidance to the hiring manager and department on how to effectively manage potential conflicts of interest for Family members who are applicants to Brown and/or working within the same department.
+University Human Resources: Provide guidance to the hiring manager and department on how to effectively manage potential conflicts of interest for Family Members who are applicants to Brown and/or working within the same department.

-Hiring Supervisor: The Hiring Supervisor must exercise sound judgment when a Family member of an employee is an applicant for employment.
+Hiring Supervisor: The Hiring Supervisor must exercise sound judgment when a Family Member of an employee is an applicant for employment.

-Senior Officer: Senior Officers within the hiring department are responsible for ensuring there is no conflict of interest in the employment of Family members within their organization.
+Senior Officer: Senior Officers within the hiring department are responsible for ensuring there is no conflict of interest in the employment of Family Members within their organization.

 6.0 Consequences for Violating this Policy